Skip to content

 56. Commitment to zero deforestation?

 The company makes this commitment through the RSPO Principles and Criteria 2018.
-Full points have been therefore awarded on the basis of the company's RSPO-certified landbank (?75%) and a further commitment to be 100% certified within 5 years.
-The company also reports its own commitment to no deforestation of HCV and HCS areas.
+Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
+The company also commits to no deforestation and conservation of HCV and HCS areas in its own reporting.
+However, the commitment was made after 1 Jan 2020.

 • Y